-On 22 October 2019 the Parent company and Oztel signed an amendment to the term loan whereby the term on the loan is extended by 2 years with a corresponding relief on the instalment payment for years 2019 and 2020.
+On 22 October 2019 the Parent company and Oztel signed an amendment to the term loan whereby the term on the loan was extended by 2 years with a corresponding relief on the instalment payment for years 2019 and 2020.
 From year 2021 the loan is repayable in four annual instalments of USD 170 million.
 The margin on the term loan was also reduced to 2.55% from the earlier rate of 2.90%.
-In accordance with IFRS 9, the amendment was not a substantial modification of the terms and as such the difference between the carrying amount of the liability before the modification and the present value of the cash flows after modification amounting to RO 6.606 million was recognized as a gain in statement of Income in year 2019.